awsdocs/aws-cloudformation-user-guide/doc_source/using-cfn-updating-stacks-changesets-delete.md

 ------

 **To delete a change set \(AWS CLI\)**
-+ Run the [aws cloudformation delete\-change\-set](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/delete-change-set.html) command, specifying the ID of the change set that you want to delete, as shown in the following example:
++ Run the [https://docs.aws.amazon.com/cli/latest/reference/cloudformation/delete-change-set.html](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/delete-change-set.html) command, specifying the ID of the change set that you want to delete, as shown in the following example:

   ```
   aws cloudformation delete-change-set --change-set-name arn:aws:cloudformation:us-east-1:123456789012:changeSet/SampleChangeSet/1a2345b6-0000-00a0-a123-00abc0abc000